 Make note, this factor an attenuation with a factor 1000

 With schematic nr 1 the situation is totally another.
 If we let the power supply module produce 5V AC (so 5000mV).
-The anode current of the tube responds to heater to grid voltage DIFFERENCE.
+The anode current of the tube responds to heater to Control Grid Voltage DIFFERENCE.
 So it doesn't matter if the signal is on the grid or on the heater.
 Without explaining why this is, the equivalent signal on the grid is a half of the signal on the heater.
 So we can calculate with this, as if 2.5V AC was on the grid.
 WIth a gain of 3.8 this will give 9.5 Volts AC on the Anode.
 Using a SE transformer of 3k2 to 8 ohms, means a voltage ratio of 20:1, so from 9.5 Volts AC primary, 475mV will appear on the speaker.
 So to put it together: From 5 Volts result 475mV.

 Make note, this factor an attenuation with factor10.5